vero-nika-2828/yasmin-jas-photography/README.md

 * Picture of the photographer on the left accompanies the text and makes it more personal
 * Text on the right presents photographers experience and approach
-* Above elemetns get stacked on top of each other for content to be intelligible
+* Above elements get stacked on top of each other for content to be intelligible
-* Some text made bold for emphasis and to make content intersting
+* Some text made bold for emphasis and to make content interesting
 * Relates to following user stories: 3, 6, 9, 15, 17

 ![About section](./assets/readme%20_docs/about.JPG)